Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Filament Morphologies

 \subsection{Morphological Parameter Space Exploration}

-The spherical RHT enables efficient exploration of the~$D_W$,~$\theta_{\rm FWHM}$, and~$Z$ parameter space that governs how the geometry of the filamentary~\hi\ structure is mapped into an~\hip.
-We use this to investigate what~\hi\ filament morphologies are most predictive of the measured dust polarization.
+The Spherical RHT enables efficient exploration of the~$D_{\rm W}$,~$\theta_{\rm FWHM}$, and~$Z$ parameter space that governs how the geometry of the filamentary~\hi\ structure is mapped into an~\hip.
+We use this to investigate what~\hi\ filament morphologies are most predictive of the measured polarized dust emission.
 This is a continuation of the parameter space exploration performed in~\citet{BKxHI}.
-That work used the RHT on a small patch that covered~$\sim1\%$ of the sky and assessed the cross-correlation between the~\hip\ and multi-frequency dust polarization data from BICEP/Keck and Planck.
-Utilizing the spherical RHT, we extend this analysis to the full sky in this paper.
+That work used the RHT on a small patch that covered~$\sim1\%$ of the sky and assessed the cross-correlation between the~\hip\ and multifrequency polarized dust emission data from BICEP/Keck and Planck.
+Utilizing the Spherical RHT, we extend this analysis to the full sky in this paper.

-Using results from the exploration in~\citet{BKxHI}, we fix the~$Z$ parameter to 0.7, such that the algorithm is only sensitive to structures larger than~70\% of~$D_W$.
-We run the spherical RHT on a grid of logarithmically-spaced parameters between~$5'$ and~$320'$ for~$\theta_{\rm FWHM}$ and~$20'$ and~$640'$ for~$D_W$.
+Using results from the exploration in~\citet{BKxHI}, we fix the~$Z$ parameter to 0.7, such that the algorithm is only sensitive to structures larger than~70\% of~$D_{\rm W}$.
+We run the Spherical RHT on a grid of exponentially increasing parameters between~$5'$ and~$320'$ for~$\theta_{\rm FWHM}$ and~$20'$ and~$640'$ for~$D_{\rm W}$.
 We show the polarized intensity maps corresponding to these parameters in \figref{fig:paramgridmaps}.
 We calculate the~$EE$, $BB$, and~$TE$ correlation ratios between these maps and the Planck \com\ maps over a broadband multipole bin between~$\ell=20$ and~$\ell=600$ in \figref{fig:paramgridcorr}.
 For the~$TE$ case, we compute the correlation between the Planck~353~GHz total intensity and the template~$E$ modes.